Quick Legal Status

 Is online gambling legal in New Jersey?

 Yes.
-Online casino games, online poker, and online sports betting are all legal and regulated in New Jersey.
-Online casino and poker have been legal since November 2013.
-Sports betting became legal in June 2018.
-All operators must be licensed by the DGE.
+Online casino gaming, online poker, and online sports betting are all legal in New Jersey.
+Online casino and poker have been legal since November 21, 2013.
+Online sports betting launched in June 2018.
+All operators are licensed by the New Jersey Division of Gaming Enforcement (DGE).

-How many online casinos are licensed in New Jersey?
+How many licensed online casinos are there in New Jersey?

-Approximately 29–30 online casino platforms are licensed by the DGE as of 2026.
+As of 2026, 30 online casino platforms are licensed by the DGE — the largest regulated iGaming market in the United States.
 All must partner with a licensed Atlantic City casino.

 Is online poker legal in New Jersey?

 Yes.
 Online poker has been legal since 2013.
 New Jersey is a MSIGA member, allowing shared player pools with Delaware, Michigan, Nevada, Pennsylvania, and West Virginia.
-Platforms: PokerStars NJ, WSOP NJ, BetMGM Poker NJ.
+Licensed platforms include PokerStars NJ, WSOP NJ, and BetMGM Poker NJ.

 What is the minimum gambling age in New Jersey?

 21 for online casino, online poker, online sports betting, and land-based casino gambling.
-18 for New Jersey Lottery.
+18 for New Jersey Lottery play and Daily Fantasy Sports.

 Does New Jersey have a self-exclusion program?

 Yes.
-The DGE’s Voluntary Self-Exclusion program covers all licensed NJ gaming with a single enrollment.
-Enroll at njportal.com/dge/selfexclusion, call 1-833-788-4DGE, or visit a NJ racetrack in person.
+The DGE Voluntary Self-Exclusion program covers all licensed NJ gaming with a single enrollment.
+Enroll online at njportal.com/dge/selfexclusion, by phone at 1-833-788-4343, or in person at any NJ racetrack.
+Enrollment terms are 1 year or 5 years.

-What is the New Jersey problem gambling helpline?
+What is the New Jersey problem gambling helpline number?

 Related Guides